SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Note that the first item in the array has an index of ``0``, not ``1``.
 Arrays in Swift are always zero-indexed.

-Subscript syntax can also be used to change an existing value at a given index:
+You can also use subscript syntax to change an existing value at a given index:

 .. testcode:: arraysInferred